Assassination of Sheikh Mujibur Rahman: Jatiya Rakkhi Bahini controversy and outrage in the army

 The Jatiya Rakkhi Bahini (JRB) was a controversial militia formed by Sheikh Mujibur Rahman and loyal to him personally.
 Although it was originally founded as a law enforcing agency to maintain internal security, it became a second national armed-force and served as a political task force for the Awami League.
 As a result, it found little support among traditional military organisations such as the Mukti Bahini.
 Its 30,000 troops intimidated and tortured opponents of the Awami League in various ways.
-The military grew resentful of the level of funding the Rakshi Bahini received from the Mujib government, with the former's own funding being reduced to 13% in the 1975–76 budget, a considerable decrease from the 50–60% it enjoyed during the Pakistan period.
-This dissatisfaction is also considered one of the reasons for Mujibur's assassination.
+The military grew resentful of the level of funding the Rakkhi Bahini received from the Mujib government, with the former's own funding being reduced to 13% in the 1975–76 budget, a considerable decrease from the 50–60% it enjoyed during the Pakistan period.
+Salimullah Khan said in a symposium in 5 August 2025 that, in Mujib's 1972-1975 regime, around 10,000 JSD and other youths were killed by JRD peeling off their skins alive.

+Zia-Shafiullah conflict in the army

+After the war of independence, discord and disorder arose in the Bangladesh army for various reasons.
+The distance between the freedom fighters and the military officers who had returned to Pakistan continued to increase.